 “In a world of content overload, video is a welcome means of communication,” says Elizabeth Weddle, Marketing Director at GoZone WiFi.
 “Watching something is a much easier way to learn new technology.
 We’ve certainly found that to be true with the success of our video marketing and onboarding efforts.
 Video always plays a critical role throughout the user journey – from nurturing and informing to selling and onboarding.”

-Our buyers don’t care about marketing
+Pain point 2: Our buyers don’t care about marketing

 “Our buyers don’t care about marketing; they just want to know the price.”
 If I had a dollar for every time I’ve heard this from a B2B brand, I’d have enough cash to keep the office snack closet stocked for a year.

 What this comment usually means is either, “Our customers don’t like to be sold to,” which … duh, or “Our customers are too smart for marketing.”
 It’s true that very knowledgeable buyers disrupt the traditional buyer’s journey strategy.
-They don’t need Awareness stage content, because they start their buyer’s journey aware of their problem and, quite possibly, a few possible options to resolve it.
+They may not need Awareness stage content, because they start their buyer’s journey aware of their problem and, quite possibly, a few possible options to resolve it.